microsoft/azure-spring-boot/azure-spring-boot-samples/azure-keyvault-secrets-spring-boot-sample/README.md

 # Azure Key Vault Secrets Spring Boot Starter Sample
 This sample illustrates how to use [Azure Key Vault Secrets Spring Boot Starter](../../azure-spring-boot-starters/azure-keyvault-secrets-spring-boot-starter/README.md).

-In this sample, a secret named `spring-datasource-url` is stored into an Azure Key Vault, and a sample Spring application will use its value as a configuraiton property value.
+In this sample, a secret named `spring-datasource-url` is stored into an Azure Key Vault, and a sample Spring application will use its value as a configuration property value.

 ## Setup Azure Key Vault
 First, we need to store secret `spring-datasource-url` into Azure Key Vault.